Section 3.3 Double-Angle and Half-Angle Formulas

 Proof.

-We take the square root on both sides of the Formulas for Reducing Powers (Definition 3.3.5) and halve the angle ( becomes and becomes ) to arrive at our formulas.
+We take the square root of both sides of the Formulas for Reducing Powers (Definition 3.3.5) and halve the angle ( becomes and becomes ) to arrive at our formulas.

 Example 3.3.8.
 Locating ʻĀina.

-We are now ready to revisit the problem posed at the start of this section when we were asked to determine the exact coordinates of the house ʻĀina on the Unit Circle.
+We are now ready to revisit the problem posed at the start of this section where we were asked to determine the exact coordinates of the house ʻĀina on the Unit Circle.

 Solution.